meo-js/types/README.md

 ### Cocos Creator Types

-This package provides type definitions for Cocos Creator until the official type package [@cocos/creator-types](https://github.com/cocos/creator-types) is updated in a timely manner.
+Although the official provides the type package [@cocos/creator-types](https://github.com/cocos/creator-types), there are the following issues:

+- Not updated in a timely manner.
+- Missing `cc/env` type file.

 Import path list: